-In order to create visual effects (VFX) for motion pictures, television, and animated films, compositing is a crucial step in the process.
+In order to create VFX for motion pictures, television, and animated films, compositing is a crucial step in the process.
 To flawlessly mix together parts shot during production and Computer Generated Imagery (CGI) made by other artists, the compositor merges the two.
 Additionally, compositors correct issues with the footage that arose during filming and devise ways to improve VFX shots so that they better reflect the director’s intent.
 Compositors, who can turn a shot into something amazing that was previously impractical, put all the final parts together.

 What does a Compositor do?

 Throughout the entire process of Compositing, several components will be the subject of investigation.
 This could involve looking up colour correction, matching particular shots to the entire movie, matte painting specifications, and, if necessary, locating stock footage.
-Before starting a project, compositors should be aware of the camera and lenses that were used to capture the images as well as the depth of field of each shot.
+Before starting a project, compositors should be aware of the camera and lenses that used to capture the images as well as the depth of field of each shot.

-All of these components would be combined by the VFX compositor to produce a seamless shot.
-In order to combine all the pieces into a single frame, they would layer the pieces, correct the colours, modify the depth and add all the other essential elements that were required.
+All of these components would combined by the VFX compositor to produce a seamless shot.
+In order to combine all the pieces into a single frame, they would layer the pieces, correct the colours, modify the depth and add all the other essential elements that required.

 Using a video editing programme like Adobe Premiere Pro is the greatest method to make your VFX look like a Hollywood blockbuster.
 If you have the right tools, you may utilise VFX compositing to make your video special effects creatively blur the boundaries between reality and fiction.